 Kodiak National Wildlife Refuge

-The Kodiak bear, a subspecies of the brown bear, is the largest land carnivore in the world.
-Males normally weigh in at more than 800lb but have been known to exceed 1500lb.
-Females usually weigh in at 400lb to 600lb.
-An estimated 2300 bears reside in the refuge for one of the world's highest densities.
+The Kodiak brown bear, a distinct subspecies of brown bear, is the largest land carnivore in the world.
+Males normally weigh in at more than 800 lbs. but have been known to exceed 1,500 lbs.
+Females usually weigh in at 400 lbs. to 600 lbs.
+An estimated 3,000 bears reside in the refuge, making it one of the world's highest densities of brown bears.
 From mid-July to mid-September the bears congregate at streams to gorge themselves on spawning salmon.
-The runs are so heavy that the bears often become selective, and many feast only on females and then eat only the belly portion containing the eggs.
+The runs are so heavy that the bears often become selective, and many feast only on female salmon so they can eat just the belly portion containing the eggs.

-The birdlife is also prolific in the refuge.
-More than 250 species of birds live upon or visit the refuge, while more than 1.5 million seabirds winter in near-shore waters surrounding Kodiak Island.
+The bird life is also prolific in the refuge.
+More than 250 species of birds live in or migrate to the refuge, while more than 1.5 million seabirds winter in near-shore waters surrounding Kodiak Island.
 Nesting within the refuge are 600 breeding pairs of eagles.
 Flowing out of the steep fjords and deep glacial valleys and into the sea are 117 salmon-bearing streams that support all five species of Pacific salmon and account for 65 percent of the total commercial salmon harvest in Kodiak.

-The climate of Kodiak Island is dominated by a strong marine influence and characterized by moderately heavy precipitation, cool temperatures and cloudy days.
-This makes hypothermia a concern no matter when you are visiting.
+The climate of Kodiak Island is dominated by a strong marine influence and characterized by moderately heavy precipitation, cool temperatures, and cloudy days.
+This makes hypothermia for visitors on the island a concern year-round.